seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 call for him at supper, you will make his excuse.

 **HELEN**
-My Lord Pandarus,–
+My Lord Pandarus,--

 **PANDARUS**
 What says my sweet queen, my very very sweet queen?

 **PARIS**
-What exploit’s in hand? where sups he to-night?
+What exploit's in hand? where sups he to-night?

 **HELEN**
-Nay, but, my lord,–
+Nay, but, my lord,--

 **PANDARUS**
 What says my sweet queen?
 My cousin will fall out
 with you.
 You must not know where he sups.

 **PARIS**
-I’ll lay my life, with my disposer Cressida.
+I'll lay my life, with my disposer Cressida.

 **PANDARUS**
 No, no, no such matter; you are wide: come, your
 disposer is sick.

 **PARIS**
-Well, I’ll make excuse.
+Well, I'll make excuse.

 **PANDARUS**
 Ay, good my lord.
 Why should you say Cressida? no,
-your poor disposer’s sick.
+your poor disposer's sick.

 **PARIS**
 I spy.